ESMValGroup/ESMValCore/doc/contributing.rst

 How to make a release
 ---------------------

+The release manager makes the release, assisted by the release manager of the previous release, or if that person is not available, another previous release manager.
+Perform the steps listed below with two persons, to reduce the risk of error.

 To make a new release of the package, follow these steps:

 1. Check the tests on GitHub Actions and CircleCI